 Construction for this project began in November 2014 and will be completed by October 2017.
 This project will provide an additional north-south continuous roadway in this area of the City of Virginia Beach and adding capacity to the local roadway network, as well as increase safety throughout the corridor.
 The traveling public and area residents should expect to experience typical construction travel impacts during construction.

 Utility relocation began in November of 2014.
-There are 2 phases of utility relocations on Holland Road.
-Phase 1 between Dam Neck Road and Chestwood Drive/Damascus Trail is complete.
-Phase 2 is ongoing from Chestwood/Damascus toward Nimmo Parkway.
-Phase 2 is substantially complete.
-Utility relocation work on the southern end was completed by mid-July.
+There are two phases of utility relocations on Holland Road.
+Phase I between Dam Neck Road and Chestwood Drive/Damascus Trail is complete.
+Phase II is ongoing from Chestwood/Damascus toward Nimmo Parkway.
+Phase II is substantially complete.
+Utility relocation work on the southern end was completed by mid-July of 2015.

 The road construction contractor, American Infrastructure, is currently clearing, constructing temporary ditches and laying pipe for storm water drains and municipal water/sewer lines along Holland Road.
 Construction began in April 2015.
-Work will begin at Dam Neck Rd. and progress toward Chestwood/Damascus while Phase 2 of the utility relocations is being completed.
+Work will begin at Dam Neck Road and progress toward Chestwood/Damascus while Phase II of the utility relocations is being completed.
 The first stage of construction will involve clearing, trenching and laying pipe for storm water drains and municipal water/sewer lines along Holland Road.